geoschem/geos-chem-shared-docs/supplemental-guides/species-guide.rst

    .. option:: halflife

-      A tracer sink term with has a half-life (specified in :option:`Snk_Period`).
+      A tracer sink term has a half-life (specified in :option:`Snk_Period`).

    .. option:: none